real-csabb/DeClutter/README.md

 - In order to reset homepage, hit enter.
 - Click on categories to see different clusters.
 - Clicking "View More" may break the app.
 In this case, kill the app, rerun lsof, and restart the app.
+- You can click the on-hover text to open the file.
+In order to get back to the homepage, red circle or x out of this.